akullpp/arabro/README.md

 npm start
 ```

-The frontend will be available under port `3000`.
+The frontend will be available at port `3000`.

 ## Build